shilpagopi/CodePrep/SQL/SQL Basics.md

 #### Tips
 * Remember Order: GROUP BY, HAVING, WINDOW, ORDER BY
 * Use SUM(CASE..WHEN..IF..ELSE..END) to count rows only belonging to a certain category set out of n categories (i.e. when using GROUP BY categories).
+* ON clause vs.WHERE clause: ON is to specify the conditions for joining the tables.
+Only the rows satisfying this condition are combined and included in the final result set, whereas the WHERE clause to filter records after the JOIN has been performed.
+* Implicit cross product join format: SELECT * FROM facebook, linkedin WHERE facebook.name = linkedin.name.

 #### JOINS (t1 JOIN t2 ON)/
 * (INNER) JOIN: Returns records that have matching values in both tables